luncky/hello-world/README.md

 # hello-world
-the first study prject on github.
+the first study project on github.

+I am start studying about github.Glad to see Yours.